max-mapper/menubar/README.md

 }
 ```

-## options
+## Options

-you can pass an optional options object into the menubar constructor
+You can pass an optional options object into the menubar constructor:

 - `dir` (default `process.cwd()`) - the app source directory
 - `index` (default `file:// + opts.dir + index.html`) - the html to load for the pop up window